bcbio/bcbio-nextgen/docs/contents/installation.rst

 Manual process
 ==============

-The manual process does not allow the in-place updates that the automated installer makes possible, but is useful for customized environments.
+The manual process does not allow the in-place updates and management of third party tools that the automated installer make possible.
+It's a more error-prone and labor intensive process.
+If you find you can't use the installer we'd love to hear why to make it more amenable to your system.

 Python code
 ~~~~~~~~~~~